viboes/tags/doc/proposals/overload/DXXXX_Overload.md

 # Acknowledgements

-Many thanks to Matt Calabrese who suggested the `common_type` alternative as the more common.
+Many thanks to Scott Pager who proposed to add overloads for non-member and member functions.

 # References